DeveloperAlly/DeveloperAlly/README.md

 Nov 2019 - current

-    +	Full stack developer utilizing node, graphQL, reactjs, mapbox, d3 to create a front and back end product from scratch matching the needs of the defence force.
+    +	Full stack developer utilizing node, graphQL, reactjs, mapbox, mongodb, devops, d3 to create a front and back end product from scratch matching the needs of the defence force.
 Including security, devops, and UX design and architecture decisions.

     +	In charge of the security of assets belonging to the team